shaundon/mirage/README.md

 * Optimised for 768x1024 displays (e.g. an iPad in portrait mode).
 * UI is very minimal because it's designed to go behind a two way mirror.
 * Data refreshes every 2 minutes, and when a new user connects.
 * Trains and TfL data don't update before 5am, to save on API calls when they aren't running.
-* It's still hard coded to show birthday messages for me and SO on certain dates.
-I'll make that config driven soon.
 * TfL stuff works for both buses and tube.